benchristel/mydocs/recipes/quinoa-black-bean-chili.md

 ## Procedure

-1. Cook the quinoa in the water.
-2. Saute the onions, garlic, jalapeño, spices, and fresh veggies.
+1. In a large pot, saute the onions, garlic, jalapeño, spices, and fresh veggies.
-3. Add the tomatoes and simmer until the sweet potato is cooked through.
+1. Add the tomatoes and simmer until the sweet potato is cooked through.
-4. Add the beans, let them get warm.
+1. Add the beans, let them get warm.
+Cover with water and bring to a boil.
+1. 15 minutes before serving, add the raw quinoa.
+Keep adding water to cover.
-5. Add the corn, and turn off the heat once it's cooked.
+1. Add the corn, and turn off the heat once it's warm.
-6. Add the quinoa to the chili.
-7. Turn off the heat and add the cooked sausage bits.
+1. Add the cooked sausage bits.
 Don't let them boil, or they'll get tough.

 ## Notes